If you need an ambulance in an emergency call 061 - operators speak several languages.

 Fire, Police, Civil Protection

 For most minor ailments you should seek advice from a pharmacist.
-Pharmacists in Spain are qualified to help with many minor situations.
+Pharmacists in Spain are highly qualified and are able to help with many minor situations.

 BonaSOL guests should go to the Riviera Pharmacy situated on Av.
 Del Golf in Riviera.
-The staff speak English, as well as other lanugages, and are highly trained.
+The staff speak English, as well as other languages.
 The pharmacy is open 9am to 10pm Monday - Saturday.
 Telephone: 951 27 26 18

 Missing prescription drugs?